Major brownfield regeneration drives future community

 We delivered pre-planning services across all disciplines to support the hybrid application.
 This included site investigation, a remediation strategy, a utilities strategy, drainage and flood risk strategies, transportation studies and general arrangements for new site access, all provided under an Environmental Impact Assessment.
 Cost plan support was also provided.

 The proposed scheme required a real-time traffic model and network capacity assessment of ten junctions to demonstrate how highway improvement measures would substantially mitigate the traffic generated by the new development.

-Agreeing an off-site flood defence scheme, delivered under a S106 agreement, was a successful value engineering exercise as it enabled us to reduce the proposed raising of the site (using imported materials) by over 80,000m³.
+Agreeing an off-site flood defence scheme, delivered under a S106 agreement, was a successful value engineering exercise as it enabled us to reduce the proposed site level raise (using imported materials) by over 80,000 sq. m.
 This equated to avoiding 10,000 lorry movements, adding strongly to the sustainability credentials of this development.

-Following planning consent under Phase 1 of the development, we supported the detailed design phase for the superstore, the enabling works platform for site servicing, and the flood defence around the site.
+Following planning consent under Phase 1 of the development, we supported the detailed design phase for the site utilities and access, enabling works platform for site servicing, and the flood defence around the site.